fedora-modularity/f27-content-tracking/README.md

 Modules and their dependencies are still being defined in the [dependency-reports](https://github.com/fedora-modularity/dependency-report) repository.

+The issues tracker is also tracking work items from other teams that are required to make this work happen.

 ## Committed (blocking release)

 Requirements from the Server WG: